allanschwartz/WhatIMade.Today/rev_engr_C/reverseengineering.md

 I need to break this task down more.
 After hand translating some code, I realized I needed better tools.
 For example, adding symbols for the function calls would make the assembly code understandable.
 I carefully created a [complete disassembly listing](reference/kernel.asm) of the kernel code.

 The biggest challenge was to figure out the address range of the Bridge Kernel.
 Once disassembled, I found the `linkw a6,#n` instructions which began a function, the `rts` instruction with ended the function, and the various `bsr` instructions where C functions are called.
-From this exercise, I created a table of the absolute address of each kernel function:
+From this exercise, I created a table of the address of each kernel function:

 **![](https://lh6.googleusercontent.com/9hiUj-pvUBM9SI_wVxM9Der3cuFnknQa7R6xv0zx9Gva70OUOBwzGihHcPCAOqoU0dqwn6qIKuwD3kN0c7_MVcwkmoAGVQZVzckvjbb3_WrPf0Dodh_OGSyKXY09pIidOOwg98vC)**

-Similarly, I created a [disassembly listing](reference/libc.asm) of libc, and then created a [table of absolute addresses](reference/libc.symbols) of all the libc routines called from the kernel.
+Similarly, I created a [disassembly listing](reference/libc.asm) of libc, and then created a [table of addresses](reference/libc.symbols) of all the libc routines called from the kernel.

 I also created symbol names for all of the fixed addresses referenced in the code.
 Initially, these were names without meaning.
 For example, variables, `cfn_g1`, `cfn_g2`, …, `cfn_d1`, `cfn_d2,` ...
 (See the complete [list of globals](reference/globals)).